survivejs/react-book/manuscript/02_getting_started.md

 ## Conclusion

 Getting a simple build like this isn't very complex.
-In the end you'll end up with a little bit of configuration.
-Webpack deals with the nasty details for you after that.
-We are close to unleashing the power of Webpack here as you will soon see.
+In the end you'll end up with a little bit of configuration. webpack deals with the nasty details for you after that.
+We are close to unleashing the power of webpack here as you will soon see.

-Next we'll discuss Webpack compared to some other solutions.
+Next we'll discuss webpack compared to some other solutions.
 After that we'll get back to this example as hitting `npm run build` all the time and refreshing browser during development doesn't sound that efficient.
 We can do something about that.